Celebrating Twelve Years Online

 The bilge keels are partially used as "wing" fuel tanks, and they will also serve as a location for the ballast.
 The bilge keel configuration offers the maximum comfort at sea for this size vessel, in combination with an exceptional range of positive stability.
 The keels permit sitting upright on the mud, or on a trailer (a "dive-ladder" is placed to starboard for boarding from the water, or from land while aground).
 The bilge keels also provide both roll dampening and increased lift for windward sailing under "auxiliary sail power."
 For more information on the rationale behind Boojum's bilge keels, check out: Boojum's Bilge Keels.

-The Boojum 22 would also be possible without the bilge keels, as shown in the Rendering of the Hull Model Without Bilge Keels.
+The Boojum 22 would also be possible without the bilge keels and would be much easier to build.
+Please see the "Perspective" links above.
 This would permit other hull construction materials, such as stitch and glue plywood or fiberglass.

 Interior Arrangement